 Hospitals and other similar healthcare entities face tough challenges today in order to establish themselves as leaders in the sector.
 The factors contributing to this include increased competition, outdated legacy systems, ineffective marketing strategies, reduced funding, and an unorganized customer database.

-But, what makes things even harder is the fact that healthcare institutions focus too much on the business aspects of things such as lead generation and sales.
+But what makes things even harder is the fact that some healthcare institutions focus too much on the business aspects of things such as lead generation and sales.
 This is an approach that doesn’t work anymore.

-Today, organizations need to focus on the customer.
+Today, organizations need to focus on the customers and people that make up their entity.
 In the case of healthcare institutions, this would typically include patients, doctors, and other healthcare professionals.
-Customers go where they are valued the most and where their needs are met.
+Customers go where they feel they are valued the most and where their needs are best met.

-So, it is necessary for hospitals today to do the same, which is, adopt a customer-focused approach and make the right investments that facilitate this shift.
+So, it is necessary for hospitals today to do the same as these businesses, which is, adopt a customer-focused approach and make the right investments that facilitate this shift.

 That brings us to the topic of CRM (Customer Relationship Management) systems.
 Many hospitals have been adopting CRM systems and including them into their marketing efforts to help them engage with customers and boost loyalty.

 According to a 2014 SHSMD (Society for Healthcare Strategy & Market Development) study, 66% of hospitals in the United States had invested in a CRM system.

 In this blog article, we are going to explain how hospitals can make the most out of a CRM system.

 Customer data organization is the key benefit of a CRM system.
 This amongst other features is what really makes a CRM.

 With CRM systems data can be centralized into a single repository, while analytics can be leveraged to identify key leads that can be successfully converted through segmentation and profiling.
 Marketing plans can then be developed using communication and targeting tools.